hytting/Product-defect/README.md

-This is the official repository for the paper "Classification of health product defects by deep learning".
+This is the official repository for the paper "Classification of health product defect reports by deep learning".

 # Getting Started